chelsearosen/CONP-Apps/README.md

 We created three different models in order to see which would be the most accurate.
 A description of the decision tree, k-nearest neighbors, and linear discriminant analysis models created follows.

 ### Decision Tree (DT) Model
 The DT model makes various decisions in a flowchart like manner to classify the input.
-Our decision tree model is the live script titled LungDT.mlx.
+Our DT model is the live script titled LungDT.mlx.
 The inputs are the TrainData.mat and TestData.mat files.
 The outputs will be a visualization of the decision tree, the accuracy of the model, the misclassification rate, a scatter plot to visulaize the data points that are being misclassified, and the confusion matrix of the predictions made by the DT.
 With the images we used to train and test the data, our DT model is 67.5% accurate.

 ![](RMImages/DTModel.png)

 ### K-Nearest Neighbors (kNN) Model
+Our kNN model looks at the 10 closest neighbors to the data point to create a predicition about how to classify a testing input in the same region.
+Our kNN model is the live script titled LungkNN.mlx.
+The inputs are the TrainData.mat and TestData.mat files.
+The outputs will be the accuracy of the model, the misclassification rate, a scatter plot to visulaize the data points that are being misclassified, and the confusion matrix of the predictions made by the kNN model.
+With the images we used to train and test the data, our kNN model is 70% accurate.

 <img src="RMImages/kNNModel.png" height="250"/>